mrdja026/clone-gpt/README.md

 **MCP Usage (JIRA Automation)**

-- MCP must be used for supported deterministic queries.
-Communication is STDIO and JSON‑RPC 2, or HTTP if configured.
+- MCP is used for supported deterministic queries.
+Communication is JSON‑RPC 2 over HTTP when `MCP_BASE_URL` is set, fixtures when `MCP_USE_FIXTURES=1`, or direct Jira calls by default.
+Stdio is not used.
-- The companion MCP server (`hello_world_mcp`) is included in this repo.
-Use `pnpm dev:mcp` when available.

 For more operational guidance, see `AGENTS.md`.